Identification at the Zero Lower Bound: Application

-Figure \ref{fig: IRFs} reports the nonrecursive IRFs to a 25 basis points monetary policy shock from the CKSVAR under the assumption that $\lambda=0$ (unconventional policy has no contemporaneous effect) and two different estimates of recursive IRFs using the identification scheme in \cite{StockWatson01}.
-The first estimate is a nonlinear IRF that is obtained from the CSVAR specification.
-The second is a \textquotedblleft naive\textquotedblright\ OLS estimate of the linear IRF\ in a SVAR with interest rates placed last, ignoring the ZLB constraint (a direct application of the method in \cite{StockWatson01} to the present sample).
+Figure \ref{fig: IRFs} reports the nonrecursive IRFs to a 25 basis points monetary policy shock at the end of the sample, 2018q3 (at which point $\overline{X}_{t}^{\ast}=0$ in (\ref{eq: IRF}) because interest rates had been above the ZLB over the previous four quarters), from the CKSVAR under the assumption that unconventional policy has no contemporaneous effect ($\lambda=0$).
+It also reports two different estimates of recursive IRFs using the identification scheme in \cite{StockWatson01} with interest rates placed last.
+The first estimate is obtained from the CSVAR specification, and the second is a ``naive'' OLS estimate of the IRF that ignores the ZLB constraint -- a direct application of the method in \cite{StockWatson01} to the present sample.
 The figure also reports 90\% bootstrap error bands for the nonrecursive IRFs.

 In the nonrecursive IRF, the response of inflation to a monetary tightening is negative on impact, albeit very small, and, with the exception of the first quarter when it is positive, it stays negative throughout the horizon.
 Hence, the incidence of a price puzzle is mitigated relative to the recursive IRFs, according to which inflation rises for up to 6 quarters after a monetary tightening (9 quarters in the OLS case).
 Note, however, that the error bands are so wide that they cover (pointwise) most of the recursive IRF, though less so for the OLS one.
 Turning to the unemployment response, we see that the nonrecursive IRF starts significantly positive on impact (no transmission lag) and peaks much earlier (after 4 quarters) than the recursive IRF (10 quarters).
 In this case, the recursive IRF\ is outside the error bands for several quarters (more so for the naive OLS IRF).
 Finally, the response of the Federal funds rate to the monetary tightening is less than one on impact and generally significantly lower than the recursive IRFs.
 This is both due to the contemporaneous feedback from inflation and unemployment, as well as the fact that there is a considerable probability of returning to the ZLB, which mitigates the impact of monetary tightening.